What Do Molecular and Cellular Biologist Do?

 - Purification Scientist

-In the United States, there were 38,700 jobs for Molecular and Cellular Biologist in 2016.
+In 2016, there was an estimated number of 38,700 jobs in the United States for Molecular and Cellular Biologist.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Molecular and Cellular Biologist by 2026.
 There will be an estimated 3,700 positions for Molecular and Cellular Biologist per year.

 The states with the most job growth for Molecular and Cellular Biologist are Nevada, Utah, and Ohio.
 Watch out if you plan on working in Wyoming, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.